 Pre-Listing Home Inspection

-- Electrical system
+- Electrical system, and

-- Plumbing system
+- Plumbing system.

-Their recommendations will mostly include –
+Their recommendations will mainly include –

 - Replacing bathroom caulk